Saturday, May 6, 2017

 - Medical support provided by the Geisinger Sports Medicine/Orthopaedic Institute

-The race IS NOT a Boston qualifier.
+The race IS NOT a Boston qualifier and is not certified.

 Some portions of the course have limited vehicular traffic.
 Though every effort is made to ensure the safety of racers, organizers expect participants to stay on the shoulder of the road as if they were in a training run (running into traffic).